Dear Parents, Carers, Staff and Friends,

 The Governors work closely with our Headteacher, Sophie Liardet, and the Senior Management Team to ensure that pupils enjoy a positive, high quality educational experience during their time at St Mark’s.

-The responsibilities and functions of Governors, like education, goes through continual change.
+The responsibilities and functions of Governors, like education, go through continual change.
 In January 2017, the Department of Education published a new Governance Handbook, setting out core functions of Governors.
 They are:

 - Ensuring clarity of vision, ethos and strategic direction;